 Other studies have also found an association between pet exposure and decreased risk of atopic dermatitis.
 However, the results may be less reliable since most studies did not control for the fact that children more likely to have allergies may have avoided having pets.

-The hygiene hypothesis is still merely that: a hypothesis.
+In the end, the hygiene hypothesis is still merely that: a hypothesis.
 It may eventually teach us a great deal about why allergic diseases occur, or it may (like many other hypotheses) turn out to be simply wrong.
-Clearly, more research is needed before we solve the riddle of our increased rates of allergic disease.

 American Academy of Allergy, Asthma, & Immunology